Super Mai Hydropower Station

-The plant is owned and developed by Supermai Hydropower Pvt.Ltd., an IPP of Nepal.
-The plant started generating electricity from 2018.
+The plant is owned and developed by Supermai Hydropower Pvt.
+Ltd., an IPP of Nepal.
+The plant started generating electricity in 2018.
 The generation licence will expire in 2052, after which the plant will be handed over to the government.
 The power station is connected to the national grid and the electricity is sold to Nepal Electricity Authority.

 Finance

 The project was constructed with a joint investment of NPR 1.50 billion by Siddhartha Bank, Sanima Bank, Century Commercial Bank and Jyoti Bikas Bank.